 - When removing the old unit, sometimes the studs holding it to the cylinder head wind out slightly; ensure that they are screwed back in fully to create an airtight seal with the new unit. - Once the old unit has been removed, ensure that all contacting surfaces are clean and that all traces of the old gasket are removed from the cylinder head.
-Failure to do so could result in an an exhaust leak. - Remove the heatshields from the existing unit and fit the lower heatshield to the body of the new unit. - Fit the replacement unit (loosely to begin with) to the engine using a new gasket at the cylinder head and make sure that the support bracket is fitted.
-Failure to fit the support brackets could result in the unit breaking at its weakest point due to stress caused by excess movement. - Once it is lined up and correctly in position, proceed to tighten all nuts from the centre of the front flange outwards; this should pull the unit to the cylinder head evenly, creating a tight seal. - Ensure that the support bracket is tight and the top heatshield is refitted. - Once the unit has been securely fitted, the unit can be connected to the next part of the system (connecting pipe) using a new gasket.
+Failure to do so could result in an exhaust leak. - Fit the replacement unit (loosely to begin with) to the engine using a new gasket at the cylinder head. - Make sure that the support bracket positioned above the threebolt flange is loosely bolted to the engine.
+Failure to fit support brackets could result in the unit breaking at its weakest point due to stress caused by excess movement. - Once it is lined up and correctly in position, proceed to tighten all nuts from the centre outwards; this should pull the unit to the cylinder head evenly, creating a tight seal. - Ensure that the support bracket is tight. - Once the unit has been securely fitted, the unit can be connected to the next part of the system (connecting pipe) using a new gasket. - When refitting the lambda sensor, take care to ensure that the wires are not twisted.